 Long-Range Interaction Description of Long-range Interaction Force Law When Is the Long-range Interaction Present?
 Gravitation A long-range gravitational interaction occurs between any two objects having mass.
-The gravitational force on each interacting object is proportional to the product of the two masses (m1 and m2), and inversely proportional to the square of the distance r between the centers of mass of the objects.
-The proportionality constant, G, is a called a universal constant because it does not depend on any other properties of the objects such as chemical composition, shape, texture, $\mathbf{F_g} = \frac{\mathrm{Gm_1 m_2}}{\mathrm{r^2}} \hat{\mathbf{r}}$ Objects with mass always exert a gravitational force on each other.
+The gravitational force on each interacting object is proportional to the product of the two masses ( $m_1$ and $m_2$ ), and inversely proportional to the square of the distance r between the centers of mass of the objects.
+The proportionality constant, G, is a called a universal constant because it does not depend on any other properties of the objects such as chemical composition, shape, texture, etc. The gravitational force is always attractive: the force on one mass is always directed toward the other mass.
+The magnitude of gravitational forces is extremely small (compared to common, everyday forces) unless both interacting objects are very massive (such as the sun and the Earth) or one is very massive and they are very close to each other (such as an object near the surface of the Earth).
+Weight: For objects that are relatively close to the surface of a planet, the gravitational force of the planet on an object is called its "weight."
+If the distance the object moves from the center of the planet does not change appreciably, then r is approximately equal to the radius of the planet (Rp), and we can define a new variable, $\mathbf{F}{\mathbf{g}} = \frac{\mathrm{Gm}{1}\mathrm{m}{2}}{\mathrm{r}^{2}}\hat{\mathbf{r}}$ Objects with mass always exert a gravitational force on each other.
 However, in everyday situations, the gravitational forces between ordinary-sized objects are so extremely small that they can be ignored.
-For example, the gravitational force exerted by a 100 lb woman on a 200 lb man standing 3 feet away is only 0.00000074 lbs. etc. The gravitational force is always attractive: the force on one mass is always directed toward the other mass.
-The magnitude of gravitational forces is extremely small (compared to common, everyday forces) unless both interacting objects are very massive (such as the sun and the Earth) or one is very massive and they are very close to each other (such as an object near the surface of the Earth).
+For example, the gravitational force exerted by a 100 lb woman on a 200 lb man standing 3 feet away is only 0.000000074 lbs.
 If both interacting objects are very massive (e.g., sun, planets), then the gravitational forces are large and the force law should be used to calculate the forces.
-If one of the interacting objects is very massive (e.g., a Weight: For objects that are relatively close to the surface of a planet, the gravitational force of the planet on an object is called its "weight."
-If the distance the object moves from the center of the planet does not change appreciably, then r is approximately equal to the radius of the planet (Rp), and we can define a new variable, planet like the Earth), then the gravitational force on an ordinary-sized object is large and must be calculated.
-If the object remains close to the surface of the planet, then the gravitational force exerted by the planet on the object (the object's weight) can be found using the approximation: $g = \frac{GM_P}{r^2} \approx \frac{GM_P}{R_c^2}$ which is very nearly a constant. $F_g = W = mg$ Then the gravitational force of the planet on an object is approximately equal to the object's mass times the gravitation "constant" g : $F_g = mg.$ However, if the object's change of position from the center of the planet is an appreciable fraction of the radius of the planet (e.g., rockets, satellites, objects deep inside the Earth), then the gravitational force law should be used.
+If one of the interacting objects is very massive (e.g., a planet like the Earth), then the gravitational force on an ordinary-sized object is large and must be calculated.
+If the object remains close to the surface of the planet, then the gravitational force exerted by the planet on the object (the object's weight) can be found using the approximation: $g = \frac{GM_p}{r^2} \approx \frac{GM_p}{R_p^2}$ which is very nearly a constant. $F_g = W = mg$ Then the gravitational force of the planet on an object is approximately equal to the object's mass times the gravitation "constant" g: However, if the object's change of position from the center of the planet is an appreciable fraction of the radius of the planet (e.g., rockets, satellites, objects deep $F_g = mg.$ inside the Earth), then the gravitational force law should be used.
 The average value of g close to the surface of the Earth is 9.81 N/kg.